 Once both devices are up and running, try reconnecting to the network and see if that disconnection issue persists.

-Solution 2: Troubleshoot the wireless network connection
+2. Troubleshoot the wireless network

 - Search for “troubleshoot settings” in Windows.

-- Open the troubleshoot settings.
+- Open it.

 - Then click on the “Additional troubleshooter” link (Windows 11 users go for other troubleshooters)